nishkarshv/Udacity-ML/project_description.md

-# Content: Supervised Learning
+# Content: Capstone Project for Advanced Nanodegree
-## Project: Finding Donors for CharityML
+## Project: Toxic Comment Classification of Wikipedia Comments

 ## Project Overview
 Proposal for the project is based on Toxic Comments featured in feeds, tweets and comments on